 Inshore or Offshore FSRUs provide safe, strategic and good location for the receiving terminals for LNG and provide the conversion of the methane from the liquid phase back to the gaseous phase to direct consumer usage.

-By attending this 2-day training course, you will be able to:
+By attending this Virtual Instructor Led Training (VILT), you will be able to:

 - Understand the basics of the gas supply chain from gas reservoir to customer supply (either as gas or as LNG).